LAC-Tech/interlog/README.md

 ## Implementation Docs

-Documentation is in a state of flux, but start at core/src/log.rs.
+Documentation is in a state of flux, but start at src/core.rs.
-(TODO: document new modules, host on docs.rs)
+(TODO: generate zig docs somehow)

 ## Sync Strategy